 Rotary phones and phones with wires are relics of the past.
 Almost everything is all about wireless, so there’s not a big chance that Generation Z will tangle with these once everyday things.
 People might not even recognize what phones looked like the decade you were born.

 Answering machines were not only a sign of independence but of importance, too.
 People with answering machines are so in-demand that they must never miss a call.
 You can leave voicemail messages on phones today, but answering machines were slightly different.
 People were able to tape themselves and their unique voicemail messages and change out the tapes regularly.
 It was annoying, but slightly satisfying, to come home to a full mailbox.
-Phones today can hold more messages, especially since there are many ways to free up space on your phone.

 Writing a research paper seems almost impossible without the help of online databases.
 It’ll probably be even easier for Gen Z as technology develops, but they sure won’t need to lug any of these books around.
 That’s why writing papers is one of the things that were way harder to do “back in the day.”